weleoka/discdex/README.md

 General functinality:

 * Walk a directory (recursive) and its subdirectories and record file metadata.
+* Looks for mounted file systems and gives as a list to choose from.
 * Checks if path is valid before scanning.
 * Checks to see if the indexing file exists - then creates it or appends to it.
 * Filter files on file type or wildcard(*) search - indexing of all file types.